Wits Journalism offers three course in financial journalism. These can be taken as a certificate, at Honours or Masters level.

 This course is for any journalist who wants to conquer the language of business and finance.
 The course has a practical focus, students being required, for instance, to report on markets and companies in real-time.
 At the end of the course journalists should understand basic principles/techniques of how to cover the economy.
 Areas covered include statistics, markets, companies, banking, central banking, trade and public finance.

 The course has a strong emphasis on clear writing without the use of jargon.
-Financial journalism is offered in the second semester, on Tuesdays between 4.00 pm and 6.00 pm and from July 24, 2017 to October 25, 2017.
+Financial journalism is offered in the second semester, on Tuesdays between 4.00 pm and 6.00 pm, from 5 February – 17 May, 2018.

 The co-ordinator is Kevin Davie (email@example.com)